 - Relevant for Installation Type: Dedicated-Direct, Direct, Local

-Is there a procedure to migrate the ALEPH 21 from Redhat version 5 server to version 6 server?
+Is there a procedure to migrate Aleph 21 or 22 from Redhat version 5 server to version 6?

 If possible, we would like to clone the current Redhat 5 server running production Aleph & ARC, and migrate the version 5 server to 6, keeping both Aleph & ARC intact.
 We do realize there will be many things broken and that this will take some time to fix.
 We are hoping that there is some support in regards to this.